-The commencement ceremony that includes all schools is held in the quadrangle at the Anschutz Medical campus.
-A separate, smaller ceremony for SOP graduates and their families follows nearby.
+The commencement ceremony that includes all schools is held in the quadrangle at the Anschutz Medical Campus.
+A separate, smaller convocation ceremony for CU Pharmacy graduates and their families follows in the Library Commons.
 Commencement ceremonies are scheduled for the Friday preceding Memorial Day weekend each year.
 Typically, a commencement banquet is held for graduates and guests on the Thursday evening preceding Memorial Day weekend each year.
 Information regarding cap and gown rentals, ordering of announcements, and schedules will be distributed during the spring as the graduation date approaches.

 Licensure and Testing